swiftlang/swift-evolution/proposals/0387-cross-compilation-destinations.md

 from the proposed one.
 If they were different, this would complicate bundle distribution scenarios for users who want to publish their own artifact bundles with executables, as defined in SE-0305.

+## Making Destination Bundles Fully Self-Contained

+Some users expressed interest in self-contained destination bundles that ignore the value of `PATH` environment variable and prevent launching any executables from outside of a bundle.
+So far in our practice we haven't seen any problems caused by the use of executables from `PATH`.
+Quite the opposite, we think most destinations would want to reuse as many tools from `PATH` as possible, which would allow making destination bundles much smaller.
+For example as of Swift 5.7, on macOS `clang-13` binary takes ~360 MB, `clangd` ~150 MB, and `swift-frontend` ~420 MB.
+Keeping copies of these binaries in every destination bundle seems quite redundant when existing binaries from `PATH` can be easily reused.
+Additionally, we find that preventing tools from being launched from arbitrary paths can't be technically enforced without sandboxing, and there's no cross-platform sandboxing solution available for SwiftPM.
+Until such sandboxing solution is available, we'd like to keep the existing approach, where setting `PATH` behaves in a predictable way.

 ## Future Directions

 ### Identifying Platforms with Dictionaries of Properties